onfido/onfido-sdk-ui/README.md

 ### Changing options in runtime

-It's possible to change the options initialised at runtime:
+It's possible to change the options initialized at runtime:

 ```javascript
 onfidoOut = Onfido.init({...})